HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Weather_Condition_with_Icon.png)

-A HASP button displays the current weather condition on the right with a matching icon on the left
+A HASPone button displays the current weather condition on the right with a matching icon on the left

 ---